 The GMAC came up with this alternative exam to ensure that the B-school admission process for 2020 takes place without any issues.
 And the online exam will definitely help to make the process easier to some extent.

-B-schools have gone ahead to state that they will not devalue the online GMAT exam scores of the students.
+With the Coronavirus impact on B-schools, they have gone ahead to state that they will not devalue the online GMAT exam scores of the students.

 But, most of these B-schools expect their prospective students to sit for the exams and submit their standardized test scores after they are admitted.
 So, do go through every point mentioned in your preferred B-school’s website to be clear about the application process and profile evaluation.